 Once you know that adoption is the path you want to follow, prepare to experience the journey of a lifetime.

-2 Not second best.
 Many couples approach adoption after infertility, but they need to learn quickly that adoption isn’t a consolation prize.
 The emotional strain of dealing with infertility should be dealt with before beginning the adoption process.
 Confide in your spouse, a counselor, member of the clergy or friends.

 "If the hurt feelings of infertility are fresh, they might need time to grieve first," says Phyllis Laughlin, clinical director of adoptive parent services at The Cradle in Evanston.

-3 Attend a seminar.
 Most local agencies offer free informational meetings for potential clients that discuss fees, countries, domestic vs. international and allow you to question social workers.

 Visit more than one agency before making any decisions.
 Find out where you feel comfortable and which agency meets your particular needs.

-4 Be open to the unexpected.
 Adoption never happens like you expect because the process is far from static.
 Agencies change and countries revise policies.
 Don’t commit your heart or calendar to one particular journey because you never know where you’ll end up.

 My husband and I entered adoption with every intention of adopting a daughter from China.
 Yet our ultimate decision was to seek a son in Korea.
 Until we understood the pros and cons of each country, including the U.S., we weren’t prepared to make that decision.